socadk/design-practice-repository/artifact-templates/DPR-UseCase.md

 ```
 # UC 1: Change Profile Picture

-Pre: The social network user has created an account and is logged in.
+Pre: The social network influencer has created an account and is logged in.

-1. The user uploads an image from his/her computer.
+1. The influencer uploads an image from his/her computer.
 2. The system verifies that the image satisfies the size constraints.
-3. The user crops and/or zooms the image.
+3. The influencer crops and/or zooms the image.
-4. The user indicates that they want to use the new image as his/her profile picture.
+4. The influencer indicates that they want to use the new image as his/her profile picture.
 5. The system saves the image and updates the user profile.

-Post: The user's profile picture has been changed.
+Post: The influencer's profile picture has been changed.
 ```